Gehrenholzpark 2G, 8055 Zurich, Switzerland

 As a registered federation in Zurich, FIP is paying the annual income tax to the Swiss Government.

 All financial statements of FIP are audited by third party BDO Ltd, incorporated in Zurich, to ensure compliance with the Swiss Law.
-The latest report can be found here.
+The latest report for Year 2018 can be found here.

 FIP Today and Tomorrow

 The "Fédération Internationale de Philatélie" (FIP) has looked after stamp collectors and philatelists since 1926 - growing from a society of a handful European Philatelic Federations to a Federation with a network throughout the world with

 - Promotional Members (a new type of Membership for Postal Administrations)

 - to promote stamp collecting and philately

 - to maintain friendly relations and friendship among all peoples.

 - to establish and maintain close relations with the philatelic trade and postal administrations.